Vish0999/AWS-Three-Tier-Architecture-Dev-QA-Staging-/README.md

       • RDS Module: Sets up a secure MySQL database instance.

  Ensuring Security for Terraform State:

      • Remote state stored securely in AWS S3 with versioning and encryption.
      • State locking using DynamoDB to prevent concurrent modifications.
      • Encrypted state files with AWS KMS.
      • Restricted access via IAM policies.

+  How to Deploy:

+      1. Initialize the Terraform configuration: terraform init

+      2. Preview the infrastructure changes terraform plan

+      3. Apply the changes to create resources: terraform apply

+      4. Destroy the infrastructure if needed: terraform destro